top of page

 • Soft brushes for removing excess pastel dust

-• An easel or drawing board to comfortably support your work
+• An easel or drawing board for comfortable support while you work

-Remember that soft pastels can be messy, so keep a damp cloth or paper towels nearby to clean your hands as you work.
+Remember that soft pastels can be messy.
+Keep a damp cloth or paper towels nearby to clean your hands as you work.
 Many artists also use gloves or finger cots to protect their skin from pigment buildup.

 Fundamental Techniques: Blending, Layering, and Shading

-Layering is another key technique.
-Because soft pastels are so richly pigmented, you can apply light colors over dark or vice versa, building up depth and complexity.
-Light pressure yields delicate washes of color, while heavier application produces bold, saturated areas.
+Layering is another fundamental technique.
+Because soft pastels are richly pigmented, you can apply light colors over dark or vice versa, building depth and complexity.
+Light pressure yields delicate washes of color, while a heavier application produces bold, saturated areas.

 Shading with soft pastels involves varying the pressure as you apply pigment and using the edge or flat side of the pastel stick.
 Experiment with cross-hatching (drawing intersecting lines) or stippling (dotting) for different textural effects.
-The versatility of pastels means there’s no single “right” way—part of the excitement is discovering what works best for your style.
+The versatility of pastels means there’s no single “right” way to use them.
+Part of the excitement lies in discovering what works best for your style.

 Tips for Preserving Your Artwork